Michel Chrétien: Career

 Chrétien was a Professor of Medicine in the Faculty of Medicine at the Université de Montréal from 1975 to 1999.
 He was Chief of Endocrinology at Hôtel-Dieu de Montréal.
 In 1998, he was appointed a Professor, Department of Medicine, Faculty of Medicine, University of Ottawa.
 In 2006, he was appointed Senior Scientist of Hormone, Growth and Development at the Ottawa Health Research Institute.

+He created Quebec’s first protein chemistry laboratory at IRCM in 1967 and continued to lead influential research programs for decades.

+Research

+His research proposed that peptide hormones are produced from large precursor proteins.
+In 1967, Chrétien first articulated the prohormone theory, proposing that peptide hormones are produced from larger precursors, a paradigm later widely confirmed and foundational for modern endocrinology.

+In 1976, his team discovered human β-endorphin, advancing understanding of endogenous opioid systems in pain and stress biology.

+In 1990, Chrétien and collaborators identified the family of proprotein convertases (PCs/PCSK1–9), endoproteases that activate many precursor proteins and hormones, helping to establish a field often termed “functional endoproteolysis.”

+A loss-of-function PCSK9 variant characterized in French-Canadian families by Chrétien’s group is associated with markedly low LDL cholesterol and cardioprotection, work that helped validate PCSK9 as a therapeutic target.

+Chrétien’s prohormone/convertase research has had broad clinical impact, informing therapies and biological understanding in diabetes, obesity, dyslipidemia, atherosclerosis, cancer, opiate use disorders, and Alzheimer’s disease.

+Between 1981 and 1990, he ranked among the world’s most-cited scientists (reported as seventh globally) reflecting the reach of his contributions.

 Honours

 In 1986, he was made an Officer of the Order of Canada in recognition for being "at the forefront of Canadian scientific research and an international leader in the field of neuroendocrinology".
-In 1994, he was made an Officer of the National Order of Quebec and promoted to the grade of Grand Officer on 16 June 2022.
+In 1994, he was made an Officer of the National Order of Quebec and promoted to the grade of Grand Officer on June 16, 2022.
 In 2004, he was made a Chevalier of the Légion d'honneur and was promoted to Officer in 2011.
 In 1981, he was made a Fellow of the Royal Society of Canada.
 In 1996, he was made a Fellow of the American Association for the Advancement of Science.
 He has received honorary degrees from University of Liège (1980), Paris Descartes University (1992), Laurentian University (1996), University of Guelph (1999), and Memorial University of Newfoundland (2000).
 In 2009, he was elected a Fellow of the Royal Society In 2017 he was made a member of the Canadian Medical Hall of Fame.